acaua/4156-PublicPreAssignment/assignment.md

 ## Submission
 You will submit your assignment in a git repository.
+When the TAs grade your assignment they will clone your repository and run your application from there.
 Students enrolled in the class and students on the wait list will receive an email with your credentials and url or your git repository.
 Waiver students should email the TA for credentials and instructions.